spatie/laravel-permission/docs/basic-usage/super-admin.md

 ## `Gate::before`
-If you want a "Super Admin" role to respond `true` to all permissions, without needing to assign all those permissions to a role, you can use [Laravel's `Gate::before()` method](https://laravel.com/docs/master/authorization#intercepting-gate-checks).
+If you want a "super-admin" role to respond `true` to all permissions, without needing to assign all those permissions to a role, you can use [Laravel's `Gate::before()` method](https://laravel.com/docs/master/authorization#intercepting-gate-checks).
 For example:

 In Laravel 11 this would go in the `boot()` method of `AppServiceProvider`:
 In Laravel 10 and below it would go in the `boot()` method of `AuthServiceProvider.php`: